nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 The script `setup_security_server_sidecar.sh` will:

-- Create a Docker bridge-type network called xroad-network to provide container-to-container communication.
+* Create a Docker bridge-type network called xroad-network to provide container-to-container communication.
-- Build xroad-sidecar-security-server-image performing the following configuration steps:
+* Build xroad-sidecar-security-server-image performing the following configuration steps:
-  - Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.23.0 or later).
+  * Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.23.0 or later).
-  - Removes the generated serverconf database and properties files (to be re-generated in the initial configuration script).
+  * Removes the generated serverconf database and properties files (to be re-generated in the initial configuration script).
-  - Removes the default admin username (to be re-generated in the initial configuration script).
+  * Removes the default admin username (to be re-generated in the initial configuration script).
-  - Removes the generated internal and proxy-ui-api certificates (to be re-generated in the initial configuration script).
+  * Removes the generated internal and proxy-ui-api certificates (to be re-generated in the initial configuration script).
-  - Enables health check port and interfaces (by default all available interfaces).
+  * Enables health check port and interfaces (by default all available interfaces).
-  - Backs up the read-only xroad packages' configuration to allow Security Server Sidecar configuration updates.
+  * Backs up the read-only xroad packages' configuration to allow Security Server Sidecar configuration updates.
-  - Copies the Security Server Sidecar custom configuration files.
+  * Copies the Security Server Sidecar custom configuration files.
-  - Exposes the container ports 80 (HTTP), 443 (HTTPS), 4000 (admin UI), 5500 (proxy), 5577 (proxy OCSP) and 5588 (proxy health check).
+  * Exposes the container ports 80 (HTTP), 443 (HTTPS), 4000 (admin UI), 5500 (proxy), 5577 (proxy OCSP) and 5588 (proxy health check).
-- Start a new Security Server Sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
+* Start a new Security Server Sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
-  - Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).
+  * Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).
-  - Maps port 5588 (proxy health check) to the same host port.
+  * Maps port 5588 (proxy health check) to the same host port.
-  - Updates Security Server Sidecar configuration on startup if the installed version of the image has been updated.
+  * Updates Security Server Sidecar configuration on startup if the installed version of the image has been updated.
-  - Configures xroad-autologin custom software token PIN code with user-supplied PIN (reference data 1.3).
+  * Configures xroad-autologin custom software token PIN code with user-supplied PIN (reference data 1.3).
-  - Configures admin credentials with user-supplied username and password (reference data 1.4).
+  * Configures admin credentials with user-supplied username and password (reference data 1.4).
-  - Generates new internal and admin UI TLS keys and self-signed certificates to establish a secure connection with the client information system.
+  * Generates new internal and admin UI TLS keys and self-signed certificates to establish a secure connection with the client information system.
-  - Recreates serverconf database and properties file with serverconf username and random password.
+  * Recreates serverconf database and properties file with serverconf username and random password.
-  - Optionally configures the Security Server Sidecar to use an external database server.
+  * Optionally configures the Security Server Sidecar to use an external database server.
-  - Starts Security Server Sidecar services.
+  * Starts Security Server Sidecar services.
-  - Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
+  * Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
-  - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.
+  * Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.

-Note (1): The installation using the setup script will only be available for linux systems, in case of Windows or Mac we should install it using the [dockerhub image](#262-installation-using-dockerhub-image).
+Note (1): The installation using the setup script will only be available for Linux systems, in case of Windows or Mac we should install it using the [dockerhub image](#262-installation-using-dockerhub-image).

 #### 2.6.1.1 Security Server Sidecar Slim
 To install the Security Server Sidecar slim, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/Dockerfile`.
 The Sidecar is a slim version of the sidecar who does not include support for message logging and monitoring.
 To install the Security Server Sidecar slim with Finnish settings, modify the Docker image build path in the `setup_security_server_sidecar.sh` script by changing the path `sidecar/Dockerfile` to `sidecar/slim/fi/Dockerfile`

 #### 2.6.1.2 Finnish settings
 To install the Security Server Sidecar in a local development environment with Finnish settings, modify the image build in the `setup_security_server_sidecar.sh` changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"

 ### 2.6.2 Installation using Dockerhub image
 First, create a Docker network to allow communication between containers, we can run the Docker command: